How do animals use mimicry for protection?

 Conservation Implications

-To learn more about health-related issues concerning wildlife and conservation efforts, visit our Health page or dive into the latest research on animal behavior on our Science page.
+To learn more about wildlife health issues, and conservation efforts, check out our Health page.
+Or dive into animal behavior research.
+You can find that on our Science page.

 Exploring Further